schneems/implement_ruby_hash_syntax_with_parslet_example/README.md

 end
 ```

 The key rule needs to allow for a space at the beginning and the end.
-You'll remember that a key is a reptition of characters that are not `:` or a space, and that ends in a colon `:`.
+You'll remember that a key is a repetition of characters that are not `:` or a space, and that ends in a colon `:`.
 Here's what I came up with:

 ```ruby
 rule(:key) {